Ford, Lyft will partner to deploy self-driving cars

 Ford also is testing delivery services using self-driving vehicles and a van shuttle service.
 The self-driving vehicles Ford will deploy through Lyft will use software developed by Argo AI, a company in which Ford is investing $1 billion over the next five years.

-Lyft has said it will offer an open platform for companies to deploy self-driving vehicles on its network, and has partnerships with self-driving vehicle technology startup Drive.ai and Alphabet Inc’s (GOOGL.O) Waymo self-driving car unit.
+Lyft has said it will offer an open platform for companies to deploy self-driving vehicles on its network, and has partnerships with self driving vehicle technology startup Drive.ai and Alphabet Inc’s Waymo self driving car unit.

 GM has a 9 percent stake in Lyft, acquired for $500 million in January 2016.
 “Our relationship with GM has always been a non-exclusive relationship,” Raj Kapoor, Lyft’s chief strategy officer, told Reuters.